 - Preheat the oven to 325 degrees.

 - Add all the ingredients for the dry rub to a small bowl and mix together.
-Divide the rub evenly between the 2 slabs of ribs and rub generously on both sides.
+Divide the rub evenly between the 2 slabs of ribs and rub generously on both sides, patting the rub into the ribs to help it adhere.

-- Wrap the ribs tightly in foil then place onto a baking sheet.
+- Wrap the ribs tightly in heavy duty aluminum foil, or two sheets of regular foil and then place onto a baking sheet.

-- Bake in the oven for 2 1/2 to 3 hours until tender.
+- Bake in the oven for 2 1/2 to 3 hours until the ribs are fork tender.

-- At this point you can cool the ribs and keep in the refrigerator for up to 2 days before cooking.
+- At this point you can cool the ribs, wrap in clean foil and keep in the refrigerator for up to 2 days before finishing.

-- When you’re ready to grill the ribs, preheat your grill to medium heat, then place each slab of ribs onto the grill.
+- When you’re ready to finish the ribs, preheat your grill to 350 degrees, then place each slab of ribs onto the grill, bone side down. (see NOTE if cooking the ribs after being refrigerated)

 - Category: Dinner